MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/image-web-resources.md

 <a name="BKMK_ReferenceFromForm"></a>
 ## Reference an image web resource from a  form

-#### Add an image to a table form
+#### Add an image to an entity form

-1. Navigate to the form editor for a table.
+1. Navigate to the form editor for an entity.

 2. Select where you want to add the image in the form.